Shivaprasad15/Movie-Ticket-Booking-System/README.md

 # Movie-Ticket-Booking-System
-Movie Ticket Booking system using PHP, WampServer.
+Movie Ticket Booking system using PHP, WampServer, MySQL.
 Create a Movie database using WampServer